vicherarr/memora/PROGRESOPROYECTO.md

 #### 1. **Application Layer** (`/Application/Features/Notas/`)
 - ✅ GetUserNotasQuery and GetUserNotasQueryHandler: Paginated user notes retrieval
+- ✅ **GetUserNotasQuery with Search**: Added optional SearchTerm parameter for filtering by title/content
 - ✅ GetNotaByIdQuery and GetNotaByIdQueryHandler: Specific note retrieval with attachments count
 - ✅ CreateNotaCommand and CreateNotaCommandHandler: New note creation
 - ✅ UpdateNotaCommand and UpdateNotaCommandHandler: Note modification